Arctenik/mc-data-packs/interpreters/brainfuck/readme.md

 ## Misc notes

+- I *think* it should work for multiple players to run programs at once, but I haven't actually tested it
 - In my small amount of testing, it seems like using a very large number of steps per tick doesn't noticeably increase evaluation speed, but does quite noticeably impact the game's tick speed
 - Input/output could probably be calculated in a more efficient way (as it is they're done by just iterating over the character set until the character is found)